 The Region VI WDB will promote the use of Individual Training Accounts (ITA's) to customers seeking training services in order to obtain jobs.
-The primary employment growth in Region VI is in the healthcare field.
-Currently, Region VI has 19 providers who sought approval in the Region VI area to be providers of training eligible for funding through ITA's.
-Those 19 providers offer a total of 83 courses of training, out of which 41 (49%) are related to healthcare.
-The remaining courses offer a variety of support type service positions training such as IT, office and business administration, skilled trades, and CDL training.
-It is anticipated that customer interest in healthcare related to the customer through the case management process in the Career Centers.
+Currently, Region VI has approved 24 providers eligible to receive funding through ITA's.
+Those 24 providers offer a total of 85 courses of training.
+The courses offer a variety of trainings in occupations such as healthcare, personal services, office and business administration, culinary and food services, aviation, skilled trades, and CDL training.
+Providers are added to the list throughout the calendar year as customers request trainings to be approved and or providers offer new courses that will benefit the regional workforce demands.